 Finally, the treated effluent of the MBBR is discharged into the local surface water stream.
-To illustrate the effect of the effluent on the quality of the receiving surface water, the nitrate concentration directly before and after the MBBR is measured and showed in Figure 7.
+To illustrate the effect of the effluent on the quality of the receiving surface water, the nitrate concentration directly before and after the MBBR is measured and showed in Figure 6Error!
+Reference source not found.
 Approximately 500 meters downstream from the discharge point of the MBBR, the Environmental Agency VMM has a measuring point (see Figure 1) to check the water quality of the catchment area.
 The results showed clearly that the nitrate concentration of the surface water increases when low removal efficiencies were achieved, while high removal efficiencies resulted in similar or slightly lower concentrations.
 So, the surface water quality (on nitrate basis) is not significantly improved, although an adverse effect can be avoided.
-The EU standard limit was exceeded only once at the VMM measuring point.

-Figure 5 Evolution of nitrate, nitrite and total nitrogen concentration throughout the drainage season 2020-2021 (the red horizontal line indicates the nitrate discharge limit, the grey vertical line shows when the mixing is intensified)
+Figure 6: Evolution of nitrate concentration throughout the three investigated drainage seasons (the red horizontal line indicates the nitrate discharge limit, the grey vertical line shows when the mixing is intensified)